insight-platform/Savant/docs/adapters.md

 ![Savant socket pairs (7)](https://user-images.githubusercontent.com/15047882/228481469-c11c8d53-9244-4dfb-8071-c042197b716a.png)

 ### REQ/REP

 This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
-It is reliable socket pair: the `REQ` sends the next frame only when received the resonse for previously sent from `REP`.
+It is reliable socket pair: the `REQ` sends the next frame only when received the response for previously sent from `REP`.

 ## Source Adapters